 Visit the selected authority to prove your identity

 When you have submitted your application via the e-service, visit the embassy or the service point of the Finnish Immigration Service to prove your identity and to present the original versions of any attachments required for the application.
 Remember to take a passport photo with you.
 Passport photo guidelines can be found on the website of the Finnish police.

 You can follow the processing of your application in the e-service.

 If you will work for less than six months, the Finnish Immigration Service will directly process your application.
 If you will work for more than six months, the application is processed in two stages:

 - The work permit unit of the Employment and Economic Development Office makes a partial decision on the application.
-The Employment and Economic Development Office will decide, among other things, whether you have sufficient means of support and whether you have the appropriate accommodation.
+The Employment and Economic Development Office will examine whether the requirements laid down in the Seasonal Workers Act and in the Aliens Act are met.

 - When the partial decision has been made, the Finnish Immigration Service will process the application and make its decision.
 In some cases you may be heard before the decision is made, either in writing or at an interview.